-The maximum regen phase current directly sets the peak braking torque of the motor at full regen.
-If you want high regen then set this to a large value, while if the maximum braking force is too intense for your liking then reduce it.
+The Max Regen Phase Current directly sets the peak braking torque of the motor at full regen.
+If you want strong braking effect, then set this to the full 80 or 90A, while if the maximum braking force is too intense for your liking then reduce it.

 The following graph illustrates the interplay between motor phase current, battery current, and motor output power for a typical setup.
-When riding full throttle, at low speeds you will be phase current limited, and medium speeds you will be battery current limited, and at high speeds limited by the voltage of your battery pack.
+When riding full throttle, at low speeds you will be phase current limited, at medium speeds you will be battery current limited, and at high speeds limited by the voltage of your battery pack.